 When you’re sending a pitch, it’s all about fitting in.
 It’s clear that the Guardian is all about news, so that’s the style you need to adopt.
 Even if you’re sending a pitch to a blogger who says they appreciate your individuality, you still need to check out their content and realize how you can slightly adjust your style to fit into the website’s vibe.

 Does that mean you need to imitate the author?
 Not really.
 But, here’s the secret strategy: recognize the pattern of their posts and follow it.
 Then, preserve your own voice but make sure it meets the standards of this blogger.

 Why is this important for outreach letters?
 Well, you’ll keep that tone in the messages, too.
 If you’re dealing with someone who’s witty and funny, you won’t write a rigid email message.
 If you’re dealing with a serious website that censors the content of its writers, you’ll censor your own message when reaching out.

 As a fan of such topics, I believe you’re interested.

 As a reader, you notice all that’s wrong with this sentence.
 The person who makes such mistakes, however, doesn’t realize how seriously they affect the success of the outreach letter.
 We all make habitual mistakes when writing and we’re not aware of them.

-Check and double check the message before clicking that send button.
+Check and double-check the message before clicking that send button.
 If necessary, hire editing services to help with really important messages.
 That’s the coolest secret tip we have.
-Many bloggers are using online editing services not only for the posts they publish, but for outlines and outreach emails as well.
+Many bloggers are using online editing services not only for the posts they publish but for outlines and outreach emails as well.

 Writing great outreach letters is not easy.
 You’ll be ignored many times before you realize what you’re doing wrong.
 However, remember that it’s possible to impress bloggers and editors with the outreach message.
-You just need to stay away from patterns and add something special in your message.
+You just need to stay away from patterns and add something special to your message.
 Hopefully, you’ll do that if you follow the tips you just went through.